rich-ma/coding-notes/hackerRank/array MinumumSwaps.md

 After swapping  we get
 After swapping  we get
 So, we need a minimum of  swaps to sort the array in ascending order.

+- swapping is odd in this method, its not greedy sorting, seems random?
+- Could have made a mistake in the examples, will try greedy sort first and see if it works or not.